Affiliate links on Android Authority may earn us a commission. Learn more.

 The following shows how to sync an iOS device on an iPhone.
 However, the same procedure and screen layouts apply to an iPad.

-Sync your iPhone and iPad using iCloud
+How to sync your iPhone and iPad using iCloud

 Note that iCloud will not install new apps from one iOS device onto the other device.
 It will only sync over your media, calendar, contacts, and emails.
 We will show you in the next section how to sync app downloads.